tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-.-typescript-fetch-promise/index.md

 to improve it the more domain-specific it gets**, and FP is clearly the natural way to go for DSLs.

-I used to be a huge fan of Java (still have my good reasons) but I got to understand those "clever" ways of programming are **just intellectual distractions**, and my favorite phrase I use to teach others or tell my story is that the **simplest designs are the best**.
+I used to be a huge fan of Java as an OO approach (still have my good reasons) but I got to understand those "clever" ways of programming are **just intellectual distractions**.

+So, my favorite phrase I use to teach others or tell my story is that the **simplest designs are the best** and FP is all about simplicity.